Fort Hartford Coal Co. Stone Quarry

 Site Cleanup Plan

 Initial cleanup actions were implemented in 1990.
-A Record of Decision (ROD) was issued in 1995 to address remaining contamination at the site.
-Major components of the cleanup approach included:
+In 1995, EPA issued a cleanup plan (a Record of Decision, or ROD) for the Site to address remaining contamination.
+Major components of the cleanup plan include:

-- Institutional controls to prevent exposure to ground water and ammonia.
+- Institutional controls to limit exposure to ground water and airborne ammonia.

-- Continued diversion of intruding ground water away from salt cake fines via pumping with subsequent discharge to the Rough River.
+- Source control measures consisting of SCFs relocation and continued diversion of intruding mine water/ground water away from SCFs via pumping with subsequent treatment for ammonia content and discharge to the Rough River.

 - Deed restrictions.

-- A ground water and surface water monitoring program to determine the effectiveness of plume containment and contaminant reduction.
+- A ground water and surface water monitoring program to determine the effectiveness of source control measures.

 - Containment of night air emissions via portal doors.